sajid-karim/cli-llm-man/README.md

 ## Usage

-Once installed and configured, you can use the CLI LLM Man tool with the following commands:
+Once installed and configured, you can use the SmartMan tool with the following commands:

 ### Generate Summary